volpatocode/volpatocode/README.md

   </div>
   <br/>
   <div>
 Hi there👋🏻!
-I’m a Jr Frontend Developer passionate about building meaningful and scalable solutions.
+I’m a Frontend Developer passionate about building meaningful and scalable solutions.
 I have experience with React, Typescript, Scrum/Kanban and a lot more of technologies and processes that complements the react and an agile methodology.
 <br/>
     <br/>
 Fast learner with almost one year of experience using the newest technologies to solve problems and create solutions.
 (React, Next, Typescript, Styled-components, UI Libs, Firebase, Git, Github)